nudgebg/egvinsulin/docs/data_sets/REPLACE_BG.md

 Differences:
 - Timestamps are given relative (day and HH:MM:SS) to enrollment start (which is not provided)
 - Insulin and InsValue columns exist, however always empty
-- CGM values in mgdl not mmol
+- CGM values in mgdl not mmol/dL
 - Dexcom times seem to be present in all rows
 - No timezone offsets are present, probably all in local time